Wayne113/FYP/README.md

 👉 [Download Here](https://drive.google.com/file/d/1vd7Yh5fXRp7HusUUmmLaBuUvjJSLy6Yq/view?usp=sharing)

 2. Move the model file to **assets** folder.
-3. Run your IDE compiler to install and launch in your devices.
+3. Run your IDE compiler to install and launch in your devices (iOS isn't supported for now).